parthsarkar17/parthsarkar17.github.io/content/posts/explore-nn/index.md

 | 1     | 0     | 1     |
 | 1     | 1     | 0     |

 Indeed, this function does look really simple.
-But here's what I meant by ``not-linearly-separable":
+But here's what I meant by "not-linearly-separable":

 ![alt-text](xor_no_pertub.png)